Some links in this post may be affiliate links

 Haworthia flourish in warm temperatures of 18-260C.
 The sudden change in temperature between day and night is excellent for this succulent plant as it mimicks its natural arid conditions.

 Haworthia Plants have no need for high humidity; a humidity of 50-55% is ideal for this plant.
-Ensure that there is good air circulation to avoid fungal disease infestations.
+Ensure good air circulation to reduce fungal diseases.

 The best potting mix for Haworthia is fertile, loose and free-draining to prevent it from getting soggy.
 It should be loose enough to allow water to drain out fast enough.
 Most Cactus and succulents potting mixes are ideal for Haworthia.